SirDancealot/Blue-Prince-Notes/Treasure Trove.md

 - Green, Machine, White, wind (False): "Two realms have the same color banner"
 - green, machine, black, moon (False): "Boxes marked with moon always contain false statements" (they do sometimes, i.e. this time)
 - red, machine, white, wind (false): "The true treasure of the trove is not in this room"
+- blue, machine, black, sun (true): "All boxes marked by sun contain memos that are true"